ASPP/pelita/template/README.md

 - **`(0, -1)`** for moving up (North)
 - **`(0, 0)`** for stopping (no move)

-Note that the returned move must be a legal move, i.e. you can not move your bot on a wall, or you will get a `ValueError` and your team will lose the game.
+Note that the returned move must be a legal move, i.e. you can not move your bot on a wall.
+If you return an illegal move, a random move will be executed instead and a timeout will be recorded for your team.
+After 5 timeouts the game is over and you lose the game.

 ### The `Game` object